Facebook Data-Sharing Deals Include China's Huawei — Under U.S. Suspicion Since 2012

 Facebook has long been banned by China's powerful central government — meaning that nearly all of the data involved would pertain to people outside of China.

-Huawei is among the top three smartphone makers in the world, along with Samsung and Apple.
-The company also runs telecom enterprises – and it makes servers that power part of the Internet.
+Huawei is among the top three smartphone-makers in the world, along with Samsung and Apple.
+The company also runs telecom enterprises, and it makes servers that power part of the Internet.

-In 2014, it was reported that the National Security Agency had penetrated Huawei's networks, an exploit that was seen as a bid to gather information about both the burgeoning Chinese company and some of its customers – particularly those in "high-priority targets — Iran, Afghanistan, Pakistan, Kenya, and Cuba," as the Times' David Sanger told NPR at the time.
+In 2014, it was reported that the National Security Agency had penetrated Huawei's networks, an exploit that was seen as a bid to gather information about both the burgeoning Chinese company and some of its customers, particularly those in "high-priority targets — Iran, Afghanistan, Pakistan, Kenya, and Cuba," as the Times' David Sanger told NPR at the time.